ashmere/docgenai/sample_output/base_prompts_documentation.md

 ## Architecture

 The `BasePromptBuilder` class is designed to be a base class for creating prompt templates.
 It includes shared formatting rules and a method to detect the programming language from a file extension.
-Subclasses can utilize these shared resources to build prompts tailored to their specific needs.
+Subclasses can implement the `build_prompt` method to customize the prompt creation process.
+The `get_language_from_extension` method helps in identifying the appropriate programming language for the documentation.

 ## Usage Examples